Al Attiyah is favorite as race kicks off at Dakar 2020 rally - The Media Times

 Upon arrival at the Dakar rally in Jeddah, the excitement continued.
 From the spectacular King of Abdulaziz Stadium pre-race technical inspections to Saturday night (January 4) nightlife nightlife in the Dakar village on the Red Sea coast of Podi.

 Desert racers have come from all over the world to try the world’s toughest rally against them.
-On Sunday, the first stage of 2020, Dakar takes competitors 752 kilometers (752 kilometers) of memento as they travel ed edda and head north to Al Waj.
+On Sunday, the first round of 2020, Dakar takes competitors 752 kilometers (752 km) of memento as they travel ed edda and head north to Al Waj.

 Defending champion